 Track return rates

 Returning something to a retailer does not have to be the end of the world.
-It’s an unavoidable component of the retail industry, as well as a vital data point for merchants.
+It’s an unavoidable component of the retail industry and a vital data point for merchants.
 Retailers can spot possible difficulties in their company by tracking data on in-store product returns.

 For example, many buyers purchased items online but afterward returned them because they were the wrong size.
 This means clients are having difficulty selecting the correct size while shopping online.
-So it must be better if the manager adds a sizing guide on the website.
+So it would be better if the manager added a sizing guide on the website.

 Offer store credits or gift cards instead of cash/card refund

-Unused shop credits or gift cards may serve as fantastic brand reminders, encouraging customers to return for more purchases.
+Unused shop credits or gift cards may be fantastic brand reminders, encouraging customers to return for more purchases.
 If you can’t find the original order, it’s also an excellent alternative to cash.

 This is especially useful if the buyer is a regular of your brand but is dissatisfied with a certain product.
 They get the amount added to their shop account or a fresh gift card instead of moving money back and forth between their bank account and yours.
 Customers will find it easier to make their next purchase with more store credits.
-They may give gift cards to their friends and family, promoting your company to new buyers.
+They may give their friends and family gift cards, promoting your company to new buyers.

 Prepare backups in case of a return without receipts

 Make it easy to locate an order inside your retail system so you can handle product returns without receipts.
 You may search a customer’s order history by collecting their email and phone number.
 There’s also the ability to track each product’s serial number.
-If the cashier is unable to locate the original order, the store manager must decide whether or not to accept the return.
+If the cashier cannot locate the original order, the store manager must decide whether or not to accept the return.

-Retailers can transform in-store product returns into a positive shopping experience for their consumers while also gaining vital data.
+Retailers can transform in-store product returns into a positive consumer shopping experience while also gaining vital data.
 So if you are still wondering about this problem, call us now to set up the best policies for your business.